HITECHCRIME/HC_SG248_Grindin_Fate/README.md

 ## Lyrics

 ```
-i've been blinding fate
-i did gone insane
-imma say buy into phase erased
+i've been blinding fate i did gone insane imma say buy into phase erased

-grinding fate
-i've been grinding fate
-imma say this in place of misery
+grinding fate i've been grinding fate imma say this in place of misery

-grinding fate
-i've been griding fate
-imma bite buy into phase erased
+grinding fate i've been griding fate imma bite into phase erased

-grinding fate
-place on a razor
-right the wrong
+grinding fate place on a razor right the wrong

 i've been - grinding - fate
 i've gone insane